brettmariani923/privacy-policy.md/README.md

 No remote JavaScript

-No advertising or tracking scripts
+No embedded trackers

-Stripe PCI-compliant payment systems
+Stripe PCI-compliant processing

 Secure API routing

-Your data is never transmitted without encryption.
+Your data is never transmitted unencrypted.

 📌 4.
 Third-Party Services

-Scout uses trusted third-party services:

 Service	Purpose
-SendGrid	Sends email alerts
+SendGrid	Email delivery
 Stripe	Subscription billing & verification
 Chrome Storage API	Local settings storage

-All follow industry privacy and security standards.
+All comply with modern security and privacy standards.

 📌 5.
 Uninstall Tracking Behavior

-Chrome permits extensions to specify an “uninstall URL.”
+Chrome allows extensions to specify an uninstall URL.

-Scout uses this feature to:
+Scout uses this to:

-Send a final alert stating Scout was uninstalled
+Notify your configured accountability email that Scout was removed

-Only the configured email address is transmitted.
+Only your email address is transmitted.
-No screenshots or browsing history are sent.
+No screenshots or history are included.

-This is compliant with Chrome Web Store policies.
+This is permitted under Chrome Web Store Developer Policies.

 📌 6.
 Data Retention & Deletion
 ✔ Screenshots

-Immediately deleted after emailing.
+Deleted automatically immediately after being emailed.

 ✔ Subscription Email

-Retained only as needed for service continuity.
+Retained only as long as needed to provide service.

-✔ Full Data Removal Options
+✔ Full Data Removal

-Users may delete all data by:
+You can delete your data by:

 Removing the extension